viperproject/prusti-dev/docs/user-guide/src/tour/pop.md

 You may have noticed that the last two conditions for `pop` are the same as the last two of `try_pop`.
 We could just write the same conditions twice, but we can also place them in a Prusti [`predicate`](../verify/predicate.md), and then use that `predicate` in both specifications.

 A `predicate` is basically just a [`pure`](../verify/pure.md) function that returns a `bool`, but it can use all the additional syntax available in Prusti specifications.
-Lets look at an example:
+Let's look at an example:

 ```rust,noplaypen
 # // The next line is only required for doctests, you can ignore/remove it